 Tashae Lawrence is glad to have this opportunity to be on the Patient Advisory Council.
 A preeclampsia and HELLP syndrome survivor with her first daughter at 31 weeks, she learned about the Preeclampsia Foundation while volunteering during the Promise Walk in Georgia.
 She had no idea of what the two conditions were at the time and because of that, she wants to help bring awareness to women so that they know what they are through her service on the PAC.

-She is a mother of two sweet girls, Ava (11) and Rue (2), and resides in Decatur, Georgia, where she is currently in school for Sonography/Radiology.
+She is a mother of two sweet girls, Ava and Rue, and resides in Decatur, Georgia, where she is currently in school for Sonography/Radiology.
 Tashae joined the Patient Advisory Council in March 2021.

-As a preeclampsia survivor, Katie Lemire feel very honored to have been selected to serve on this council.
-In 2018, at 33 weeks pregnant, she developed severe preeclampsia and was rushed by ambulance to a nearby tertiary hospital where her son was delivered by emergency c-section.
+Katie Lemire was 33 weeks pregnant in 2018 when she developed severe preeclampsia and was rushed by ambulance to a nearby tertiary hospital where her son was delivered by emergency c-section.
 Her hypertension had led to the development of pulmonary edema (severe swelling in the lungs), which led to respiratory failure requiring intubation.
 She spent the first day of her son's life on a ventilator in the ICU.
 Prior to that experience, she had not learned much about preeclampsia: she certainly didn’t realize it was something that could be so dangerous for mother and baby.
 In less than 12 hours, Katie went from being at home not feeling that great to fighting for her life and that of her unborn child.
 Her son, who is now thankfully a healthy, rambunctious three-year-old, had a 34-day stay in the NICU.
 (Read her full story.)